redis/redis-doc/topics/streams-intro.md

        2) "banana"
 ```

-The output shows information about how the stream is encoded internally, and also shows the first and the last message in the stream.
-Another information available is the number of consumer groups associated with this stream value.
+The output shows information about how the stream is encoded internally, and also shows the first and last message in the stream.
+Another piece of information available is the number of consumer groups associated with this stream.
 We can dig further asking for more information about the consumer groups.

 ```
 > XINFO GROUPS mystream